DiegoAndradeD/pocket-ui/README.md

 This is not a component library you install via npm.
 It's a collection of reusable, highly customizable components that you copy and paste directly into your projects. **You own the code.**

+> ⚠️ **Disclaimer: Philosophy & Performance**
+> Pocket UI is designed for **simplicity and transparency**, not extreme performance optimization.
+The code is written so you can easily read, understand, and modify how every component works under the hood.
+>
+> <details>
+> <summary><b>Click to read more about performance and code formatting</b></summary>
+>
+> **Performance Trade-offs:**
+> These components work perfectly fine on modern devices and standard internet connections.
+However, they are not hyper-optimized for legacy devices or extremely slow networks.
+To keep the code simple and easy for you to tweak, I intentionally avoided complex performance patterns (like heavy memoization, virtual DOM tricks, etc.).
+You own the code, so if your specific app requires aggressive optimization, you have full access to add it!
+>
+> **About the Code Comments:**
+> English is not my primary language.
+To ensure the inline code comments are concise, grammatically correct, and beautifully formatted, I used **GitHub Copilot** in VSCode to write and structure them.
+The logic is mine, but Copilot helped make the documentation clean and easy for you to read.
+> </details>

 ## 🚀 Features

 * **Zero Lock-in:** Copy the code, paste it, and modify it however you want.